alexjooho/NumbersAPI-Project/nums_api/documentation.md

 integers, or you can instead use the keyword <code><strong>random</code></strong>, for which we will try to return a random available fact.

-If a valid keyword combination is provided requests should return JSON:
+If a valid keyword combination is provided, requests should return JSON:
 ```
 http://numbersapi.com/api/dates/11

 ⇒ {
     "fact": {
-        "number":113
+        "number": 113
         "year":1970
         "fragment": "the day in 1970 that the first Earth Day is celebrated"
         "statement": "April 22nd is the day in 1970 that the first Earth Day is celebrated."